 The problem of low germination in okra is due to the hard seed coat in okra.
 The present investigation was conducted to overcome the problem by priming the seeds with different micro-nutrients and growth regulators.
-Different seed priming treatments were performed to overcome problem of low germination in okra which resulted in increased yield and quality of okra.
+Different seed priming treatments were performed to overcome problem of low germination in okra.
 The investigation also contributed in identifying effective seed priming treatment to enhance the quality of okra crop in water stress condition.

 MATERIALS AND METHODS

 The experiment was conducted at Central Research Farm, Sam Higginbottom University of Agriculture Technology and Sciences, Prayagraj, during March to July 2023.
 Prayagraj is located in the South-East part of Uttar Pradesh, India.
 The site of experiment is located at 25.57° N latitude, 81.51° E longitude and 98 meter above the sea level.
 This region has subtropical climate with extreme of summer and winter.
 The temperature falls to as low as 1°C - 2°C during winter season especially in the months of December and April.
 The mercury rises to 46°C - 48°C during summer.
 The average rainfall in this area is around 1013.4 mm annually with maximum concentration during December to April with few showers and drizzles in winter also.
 The okra variety Superstar was used in the present investigation which is F1 hybrid suitable for Prayagraj conditions.
-The experiment was laid out in a Randomized Block Design (RBD) with three replication, ten treatments and T0 untreated control were evaluated against, T1 Potassium chloride (KCL), T2 Zinc Sulphate (ZnSO4), T3 Copper Sulphate (CuSO4), T4 Boric Acid (H3BO3), T5 Magnesium Chloride + Zinc Sulphate (MgCl2+ZnSO4), T6 Magnesium Chloride (MgCl2), T7 Gibberellic Acid (GA3), T8 Boric Acid + Copper Sulphate (H3BO3+ CuSO4), T9 Boric Acid + Zinc Sulphate (H3BO3+ ZnSO4), T9 Trichoderma.
-To evaluate the effect of seed treatment on growth and yield of okra various growth and yield attributing parameters viz, Field emergence, Plant height (30, 60 & 90 DAS), Days to 50% flowering, Number of leaves (30 & 60 DAS), Capsule length, Seed yield per hectare, Seed yield per hectare, were recorded and statistically analyzed.
+The experiment was laid out in a Randomized Block Design (RBD) with three replications and ten treatments.
+T0 untreated control was evaluated against, T1 Potassium chloride (KCL), T2 Zinc Sulphate (ZnSO4), T3 Copper Sulphate (CuSO4), T4 Boric Acid (H3BO3), T5 Magnesium Chloride + Zinc Sulphate (MgCl2+ZnSO4), T6 Magnesium Chloride (MgCl2), T7 Gibberellic Acid (GA3), T8 Boric Acid + Copper Sulphate (H3BO3+ CuSO4), T9 Boric Acid + Zinc Sulphate (H3BO3+ ZnSO4) and T9 Trichoderma.
+To evaluate the effect of seed treatment on okra various growth and yield attributing parameters viz, Field emergence, Plant height (30, 60 & 90 DAS), Days to 50% flowering, Number of leaves (30 & 60 DAS), Capsule length, Seed yield per hectare and Fruit yield per hectare were recorded and statistically analyzed.

 2.1 Preparation of Solutions

-2.1.1 Preparation Control Solution
+2.1.1 Preparation of Control Solution

 To accomplish this treatment, tap water was collected in a beaker, seeds of okra were soaked in the solution for 8 hours, seeds were removed and shade dried, seeds were sown on experimental site.